Code-Institute-Submissions/Gwgjnr-Fourteen_Tribes_SepResub/README.md

 ## Testing

-> The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project to ensure there were no syntax errors in the project.
+- The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project to ensure there were no syntax errors in the project.

 Please see [here](assets/images/htmlcheck.PNG) for HTML Validator.

 Please see [here](assets/images/csscheck.PNG) for CSS Validator.

+## Deployment

+You can follow the steps below to deploy the project to GitHub.

+  - In the GitHub repository, navigate to the Settings tab
+  - From the source section drop-down menu, select the Master Branch
+  - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

+The live link can be found here - https://code-institute-org.github.io/love-running-2.0/index.html